Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 > Note: Make sure you have provided 2 argumets:
 The first is path to BIOS update file and the second is path to EC update file

-* Computer will shut down automaticly
+* Computer will shut down automaticly.
 * Power on your computer.
-Booting process may take a while
+Booting process may take a while.
-* After boot, choose option number 9 to drop to Shell
+* After boot, choose option number 9 to drop to Shell.
 * Your firmware is correcty installed.
-You can retrieve FW information using
+You can retrieve FW information using.

 ```bash
 system76_ectool info